 Projects to enable excluded and disadvantaged communities to access funding

 We expect this to be achieved by facilitators who have the expertise and experience of working with specific groups or in specific communities.

-Example project: You are an umbrella body for organisations that own land/buildings in areas of deprivation.
-You will recruit a facilitator to work with closely with the local groups to identify opportunities for community allotments and wildlife gardens on the land.
+Example Project: You are an umbrella body for organisations that own land/buildings in areas of deprivation.
+You will recruit a facilitator to work closely with local groups to identify opportunities for community allotments and wildlife gardens on the land.
 You will work with the community to co-create projects, resulting in funding applications to any of the Local Places for Nature schemes.

 Example project: You are body or organisation that already specialises in mentoring and supporting community groups to develop their programme of activities and/or developing plans for a range of sustainable activities involving the community.

 Priority for funding

 Priority for funds will be given to proposals that:

 - engage people and communities from diverse ethnic communities, refugees, Gypsy, Roma and Traveller community groups

 - engage people and communities in deprived urban and peri urban areas (30% most deprived)

 - involve trained and experienced advisors who have a strong background in working with marginalised communities, and those with expertise in enhancing and restoring nature